The Blumstein Lab (circa 2024-2025)

 Katherine Hernandez

 IoES Ph.D.
-Student
+Candidate

 Katherine is interested in movement behavior in and across human-altered landscapes.
 She compliments her ecological research with work in environmental narrative.